NAIC INTERNATIONAL INSURERS DEPARTMENT (IID) PLAN OF OPERATION

 - Each of the de-listing letter issues must be addressed with detailed explanations and supporting documentation.

 The IID will review the letter response and will present its evaluation to the Working Group for its recommendation.
 The Working Group’s recommendation will be presented at a regulator-only Appeal Committee meeting for consideration.
-A representative of the Working Group and the de-listed insurer will be allowed to present.
+A representative of the Working Group and the de-listed Insurer will be allowed to present.
 Following review and a determination by the Appeal Committee, the IID will be instructed to send to the Insurer a letter detailing approval or denial of the request.

 VII.
 Communication

-VIII.
+IX.
 Confidentiality

 The IID will treat as confidential any non-public information submitted by an Insurer and for which confidential treatment is clearly requested.
 The IID is not aware of any state or federal statutes that provide additional protection for information submitted to it.
-By submitting information to the IID, the Insurer acknowledges that the IID may share any such information with any state insurance department as well as other NAIC staff members who participate in the review of applications.
+By submitting information to the IID, the Insurer acknowledges that the IID may share any such information with any state insurance department as well as other NAIC staff members who participate in the review of applications and renewals.
 Additionally, in the event the IID or NAIC is served with a subpoena, motion, order, or other legal process requiring the production of such information or testimony related thereto, the NAIC will make best efforts to inform the Insurer of such third-party request in order to afford the Insurer an opportunity to take whatever action it deems appropriate to protect the confidentiality of its information.
 The Insurer acknowledges the NAIC may comply with the request and any order compelling compliance with such request.

-IX.
-Amendment to the Plan
+X. Amendment to the Plan

 [1] 15 U.S.C. § 8204(2).